liddiard/personal-website-gatsby/src/pages/project/weather-subway-board.md

 A smart fridge?
 Nope – far from it.
 But it’s a fridge with a very smart magnet, a [64x32 RGB LED matrix](https://smile.amazon.com/gp/product/B07SDMWX9R/) driven by a Raspberry Pi.

 I designed the display from scratch to show information I want to know before leaving: current and forecast weather, along with upcoming train departures from my local subway station.

-This display eliminates nearly all of the ‟use cases” where I used to have to check my phone on the way out the door.
+This display eliminates nearly all of the ‟use cases” where had to check my phone on the way out the door.

 I’m pulling data from the free [weather.gov API](https://www.weather.gov/documentation/services-web-api) and [New York MTA realtime data feeds](https://api.mta.info/#/landing) with a Node.js app.
 I then generate the image to show on the matrix using [node-canvas](https://www.npmjs.com/package/canvas), which implements the [HTML Canvas API](https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API).